 The revision of OPM-11 includes key updates to enhance clarity, compliance, and security in the Department of the Interior's (DOI) UAS operations.
-It streamlines terminology and recognizes U.S. Forest Service (USFS) airworthiness evaluations.
-A significant change aligns UAS operations with the 2024 National Defense Authorization Act (NDAA).
+It streamlines terminology, recognizes U.S. Forest Service (USFS) airworthiness evaluations, and aligns DOI's UAS operations with the 2024 National Defense Authorization Act (NDAA).